Thompson, Norfolk, St Martin's Church

 On the north nave wall is a tablet commemorating William Took (d.
 1802), who purchased Thompson manor in 1769.

 St Martin's is a superb medieval building, full of historic interest.
-The quantity and quality of the woodwork is exceptional, and it is well worth a visit.
+The quantity and quality of the woodwork are exceptional, and it is well worth a visit.

 About Thompson, St Martin's Church